DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

-The metadata specification for a DIGITbrain Dma Tuple has these fields:
+The specification for Dma Tuple has these fields:

 `author`{ #author }